darraghoriordan/eslint-plugin-nestjs-typed/src/docs/rules/param-decorator-name-matches-route-param.md

 NOTE: nestjs allows for fuzzy matching params in paths with `_+?()*` as regex params.
 This rule doesn't support parsing paths with regex so we will ignore any routes with these characters in them.

+This rule also doesn't support variables or template strings.
+It will only work with single or double quoted strings.

 this PASSES because the uuid param is in the `Get()` decorator

 ```ts